MicrosoftDocs/win32-pr.it-it/desktop-src/direct3d11/d3d11-graphics-programming-guide-effects-set-state.md

-<span data-ttu-id="7ff81-135">Di seguito è riportato un esempio di impostazione di una trama da un'applicazione.</span><span class="sxs-lookup"><span data-stu-id="7ff81-135">Here is an example of setting a texture from an application.</span></span> <span data-ttu-id="7ff81-136">In questo esempio, la trama viene archiviata nei dati della mesh, che è stata caricata quando è stato creato l'effetto.</span><span class="sxs-lookup"><span data-stu-id="7ff81-136">In this example, the texture is stored in the mesh data, that was loaded when the effect was created.</span></span>
+<span data-ttu-id="a7137-136">Di seguito è riportato un esempio di impostazione di una trama da un'applicazione.</span><span class="sxs-lookup"><span data-stu-id="a7137-136">Here is an example of setting a texture from an application.</span></span> <span data-ttu-id="a7137-137">In questo esempio la trama viene archiviata nei dati della mesh, caricati al momento della creazione dell'effetto.</span><span class="sxs-lookup"><span data-stu-id="a7137-137">In this example, the texture is stored in the mesh data, that was loaded when the effect was created.</span></span>

-<span data-ttu-id="7ff81-137">Il primo passaggio consiste nell'ottenere un puntatore alla trama dall'effetto (dalla mesh).</span><span class="sxs-lookup"><span data-stu-id="7ff81-137">The first step is getting a pointer to the texture from the effect (from the mesh).</span></span>
+<span data-ttu-id="a7137-138">Il primo passaggio consiste nell'ottenere un puntatore alla trama dall'effetto (dalla mesh).</span><span class="sxs-lookup"><span data-stu-id="a7137-138">The first step is getting a pointer to the texture from the effect (from the mesh).</span></span>

 ```